This article is part of The Ascender, Highrise’s platform for articles and resources. Learn More.

 A big part of Imposter Syndrome is how we see ourselves.
 To begin disrupting the cycle of doubt, we must actively work to see ourselves differently.
 It is easier to control actions than emotions, so when we focus on our actions, we can feel our emotions shift.
 That’s where these strategies come in.

-6. Cultivate compassion for yourself: Sometimes, we say things to and about ourselves that we wouldn't dream of saying to someone else.
-Stop speaking negatively about yourself (to yourself and to others), and instead, treat yourself with compassion.
+6. Cultivate compassion for yourself.
+Sometimes we say things to and about ourselves that we wouldn't dream of saying to someone else.
+Stop speaking negatively about yourself (to yourself and to others) and instead, treat yourself with the same compassion you'd offer others.

 7. Focus on facts rather than interpretation, e.g. "I got a promotion," rather than, "I got a promotion because I was in the right place at the right time."